AJ-Gonzalez/rxgemini/README.md

 If your python packages are not on PATH, then you may need to use `python -m rxgemini`.

+*To generate a requirements.txt please use:* `poetry export --without-hashes --format=requirements.txt > requirements.txt`

 ### Install from PyPI

 Coming soon, still a WIP :)